busrasariguzel/my-pretty-portfolio/portfolio.md

 * Columbia University
   * Research Assistant
-  * Conducted a research about Human Right Violations
+  * Conducted a research on  Human Right Violations
+      * Purpose of the research is to determine if there is a corelation between financial crises and human rights violations.
   * Focused on Middle East

 * Ak Bank
   * Business Development Intern
   * Took charge over client portfolio
   * Identified & presented business growth opportunities
+  * Took charge over client portfolio on behalf of the company

 * Bayer Health Care
   * Marketing Intern
   * Investigated key performance metrics
   * Drafted an ad campaign that featured in Women’s Health Magazine
+  * Conceptualized and launched cutting-edge marketing initiatives to promote major brands.

 ---
 ## Hobbies

-* Reading books
+1. Reading books
-* Traveling
+2. Traveling
-* Spending time with my parents
+3. Spending time with my parents
-* Listening to Turkish music
+4. Listening to Turkish music
-* Going out with my friends
+5. Going out with my friends
-* Coding!!
+6. Coding!!

 ----